-In 2011, the Brewers drafted him in the 13th round, out of Rickards High School in Tallahassee, Florida
+In 2011, the Brewers drafted Smith in the 13th round, out of Rickards High School in Tallahassee, Florida.
+But Smith did not sign.
+Instead, he spent a year at Santa Fe Junior College and hit .387/.472/.473 while adding 31 stolen bases in 37 attempts.

 Where did the name Mallex come from?